anguyen816/hackbio-stage0/README.md

 # HackBio Stage 0

 My submission for Stage 0.
-Linux and Bash scripting, plus installing bioinformatics software.
+Linux and Bash scripting, plus setting up a conda environment with bioinformatics tools.

 ## Files